-Timothy C. Hain, MD Page last modified: October 20, 2019
+Timothy C. Hain, MD • Page last modified: October 20, 2019

 SCA6 is an autosomal dominant ataxia associated with small expansions of a trinucleotide repeat (CAG) in the gene CACNL1A4, which encodes a voltage-gated calcium channel (Zoghbi, 1997).
 Another part of this gene also interacts with the cerebellum.
 SCA6 is one of 4 SCA's (1,2,3,6,7) that make up about 60% of the autosomal dominant ataxias worldwide (Cagnoli et al, 2018).

 SCA6 accounts for about 30% of dominant ataxias in Japan, and between 5-15% of dominantly inherited ataxia in the United States (Geshwind et al, 1997; Mosely et al, 1998).
 Imaging studies reveal cerebellar atrophy with relative sparing of the brainstem.
 In Japan, ataxia is the most common initial symptom.

 Takeichi et al (2000) reported that while ocular smooth pursuit is diminished, vestibular cancellation is normal.
-This may be a distinctive finding of this condition.
-As mentioned above, patients with calcium channelopathies including SCA-6 and EA2 have deficient ocular responses to otolith input.
+This may be a distinctive finding of SCA-6.
+We think this needs confirmation.

 In Chicago, at Chicago Dizziness and Hearing, our otoneurologists are well equiped and ready to measure the oculomotor and balance consequences of SCA-6.
 Additionally, in Chicago, we are fortunate to have Dr. Christopher Gomez in the ataxia clinic at the University of Chicago, who is an expert on SCA6. (e.g. Gomez, 1993; Gomez et al, 1997)